Teaching Degrees

 2-11 Semesters

-If you would like to teach at a primary school, for example, you will always have to choose mathematics and German.
-For higher age ranges, you can also choose subjects such as history, social sciences, biology, computer science, or geography.
+If you would like to teach at a primary school, for example, you will always have to choose either mathematics or German in addition to another subject, e.g., arts, English, religious education, or sports.
+For higher forms, you can also choose subjects such as history, social sciences, biology, computer science, or geography and combine them more freely.
 The possible subjects and their combinations depend on the type of school you want to teach at.
 Depending on the federal state, the school types are called “Grundschule”, “Hauptschule”, “Mittelschule”, “Realschule” or “Gymnasium”.
 No matter which subjects and which combinations you choose, you will always acquire general knowledge of teaching.
 This also includes, for example, didactics and educational sciences.

 In addition to your subject combination, you can often expand the content of your degree programme and obtain additional qualifications.
 For example, you can dive deeper in a psychological/educational area, in a foreign language area or in other school subjects.
 Today, due to the increasing internationality of schools, the subject „German as a Foreign Language“ (DaF) is often offered as an additional qualification.